 The Homeopathic medicines for Lichen Planus have to be specific to every individual person.
 That is the reason a detailed history is required to customise the treatment for Lichen Planus.
 The Homeopathic treatment for Lichen Planus is chalked out after a detailed analysis and review of your past treatments for Lichen Planus and medicines for Lichen Planus taken by you.

-With continued treatment you will notice, reduction in the patches and symptoms like itching and burning.
+With continued treatment, you will notice, reduction in the patches and symptoms like itching and burning.

-Homeopathic medicines for Lichen Planus
+Homeopathy Medicines for Lichen Planus

 Meet our experts today to know more about the Lichen Planus treatment and how you too can live a pain-free life after Welling Homeopathy treatment for Lichen Planus